dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 ---
 {% include JB/setup %}

+There are three ways developers can extend the currently implemented behaviour of Orleans Streaming:

+1. Utilize or extend Stream Provider Configuration.
+2. Write a Custom Queue Adapter.
+3. Writ a New Stream Provider

-There is a number of ways developers can extend the currently implemented behaviour of Orleans Streaming.
-We will describe those below, starting from the simplest and following with more complicated cases.
-Please read the [Orleans Streams Implementation](Streams-Implementation) before reading this section to have ahigh level view of the internal implementation.
+We will describe those below.
+Please read the [Orleans Streams Implementation](Streams-Implementation) before reading this section to have a high level view of the internal implementation.

 ## Stream Provider Configuration

 Currently implemented stream providers (Simple Message Stream Provider and Persistent Stream Providers) support a number of configuration options.

-**Simple Message Stream Provider Configuration**:
+**Simple Message Stream Provider Configuration**.
 SMS Stream Provider currently supports only a single configuration option:

 1. **FireAndForgetDelivery**: this option specifies if the messages sent by SMS stream producer are sent as fire and forget without the way to know if they were delivered or not.
 When FireAndForgetDelivery is set to false (messages are sent not as FireAndForget), the stream producer's call `stream.OnNext()` returns a Task that represents the processing status of the stream consumer.
 If this Task succeeds, the producer knows for sure that the message was delivered and processed succesfully.
 If FireAndForgetDelivery is set to true, the returned Task only expresses that the Orleans runtime has accepted the message and queued it for further delivery.
 The default value for FireAndForgetDelivery is false.

-**Persistent Stream Provider Configuration**:
+**Persistent Stream Provider Configuration**.
 All persistent stream providers support the following configuration options:

 1. **GetQueueMessagesTimerPeriod** - how much time the pulling agents wait after the last attempt to pull from the queue that did not return any itimes before the agent attemps to pull again.
 Default is 100 milliseconds.
 2. **InitQueueTimeout** - how much time the pulling agents waits for the adapter to initialize the connection with the queue.
 Default is 5 seconds.